Parenting with a Chronic Illness

-Being a parent, while of course filled with immeasurable joy most of the time, comes with its fair share of challenges and trials.
-The emotional ups and downs (yours and theirs), the infuriating repeating of yourself a million times, dealing with the lost toys/clothes/electronics, the undone chores, the nagging about homework, the tantrums (again yours and theirs), the slammed doors, the-forever-in-the-car-carpooling, the sports, the play-dates, all can take a toll on a parent’s mental and physical state-of-being.
+Being a parent, while filled with many joyous moments, comes with its fair share of challenges and trials.
+The emotional ups and downs (yours and theirs), dealing with lost toys/clothes/electronics, the undone chores, the nagging about homework, the tantrums (again yours and theirs), the-forever-in-the-car-carpooling, the sports, the play-dates, the constant cleaning…all can take a toll on a parent’s mental and physical state-of-being.
 If the child is an infant or toddler, forget about it – you are on the job 24/7.
-No breaks except for sleep – if you are lucky.
+No breaks (sometimes no showers), except for sleep – if you are lucky.

 All of these daily trials and struggles are exhausting enough for the average parent.
-But what if you are a parent living with an unpredictable chronic illness like lupus, rheumatoid arthritis, fibromyalgia, chronic fatigue syndrome, to name just a few?
+But what if you are a parent living with an unpredictable chronic illness like lupus, rheumatoid arthritis, fibromyalgia or scleroderma?
 The difficulty level just jumped at least ten-fold, right?
 Not only is there difficulty with explaining your chronic illness to your child/children, but there is also immense difficulty with explaining your day-to-day struggles with those in your family, mommy circle, co-workers and extended friends.

 We, at Molly’s Fund KNOW the struggle of parenting with a chronic illness.
-The intention of this blog is to hopefully give some basic tips and advice to help parents living with chronic disease cope with the inherent challenges that they face on a daily basis.
-While the parenting road for someone suffering with chronic illness can be more bumpy and winding, there is still infinite joy, hope and reward to be experienced.
+The intention of this blog is to hopefully give some basic tips and advice to help parents living with chronic disease cope with the inherent challenges that they may face on a daily basis.
+While the parenting road for someone suffering with lupus can be more bumpy and winding than most, there can be infinite joy, hope and rewards as well.
 With some additional tools in the toolbox, the hope is that one can find all of that and more.
 Back to top

 10 Helpful Tips For Parents Living with Chronic Disease